rohithsure2000/funnel-analytics-platform/README.md

 Bounce rate (share of all events that are `bounce`): **9.5%**.
 Average lifetime revenue per converted customer: **$146.31**.
-The steepest drop-off by far is cart → purchase — nearly a third of customers who add something to their cart never complete a purchase.
+The steepest drop-off by far is cart → purchase, nearly a third of customers who add something to their cart never complete a purchase.

 ![Ever-purchased rate by channel](reports/figures/channel_conversion.png)

-Channel doesn't differentiate much here (63.5%–64.3% across all five acquisition channels) — a genuinely flat result, not a rounding artifact.
+Channel doesn't differentiate much here (63.5%–64.3% across all five acquisition channels), a genuinely flat result, not a rounding artifact.

 ### Experiment: Control vs. Variant_A vs. Variant_B